• Home

 Dunlop Trailmax Mission

-The Trailmax Mission is a beast of a tire.
+The Trailmax Mission is a beast of an ADV tire.
 I destroyed one outside of Tonopah, Nevada, probably due to a slow leak mixed with hot pavement—and barely noticed.
 The stiff sidewalls held up the bike even after the tube had melted.
 After installing a new tube, I rode the compromised Trailmax a slow 130 miles ride to the nearest motorcycle shop with a replacement tire, Mammoth Cycle Works.

 Before the meltdown, we’d ridden rough desert roads, high-speed gravel, and plenty of sand.
 I was impressed with the Trailmax Missions’ overall ability—especially in sand.
 Dunlop rates them as 50/50, which seems spot-on.
 Their chunky tread has a “Staggered Step” pattern of large rubber blocks angled for grip and separated by deep voids.
 Heavy side lugs, akin to overland vehicle tires, help to exit ruts while increasing stability and protecting the sidewalls.
 Most Trailmax Missions are bias-ply, with the largest sizes bias-belted.
 They are a challenge to mount by hand.